 Thanks To: Charlie for the photo

 Dive Report: John Nicolson I have only dived the falls once and once was enough.
-Its a scary dive, when you are flying down a gully that's covered in barnacle's and it bears off to one side you think you will hit the side but the water pressure keeps you in the middle of the gully.
-If that was all it would just be scary but you have depth to contend with as well, its a real roller coaster of a dive.
-Felt like I used most of my 12L putting air in to my stabi and letting it out.
+It's a scary dive, when you are flying down a gully that's covered in barnacle's and it bears off to one side you think you will hit the side but the water pressure keeps you in the middle of the gully.
+If that was all it would just be scary but you have the depth to contend with as well, its a real roller coaster of a dive.
+Felt like I used most of my 12L putting air into my stabi and letting it out.
 I was using my stabi as you cant get air out you suit fast enough.
-After the dive everybody said it was great but I think they were just happy to have made it.
+After the dive, everybody said it was great but I think they were just happy to have made it.

 Dive Report: Woz 21/6/11 Just screamed through the Falls of Lora.
 Holy bananas what a mental dive!
 Up, down, spun around like a top, sucked down to 30m into a cave, spat out into a circular dip that needed half a wing of buoyancy to pull me out of, fired into gullies and cliffs then finally shot me along the bottom where I banged a CO2 blob up and cried for my mother.
 Thoroughly recommended Utube